-- 4. Standards, interpretations and amendments to published International Financial Reporting Standards (continued) - Interest Rate Benchmark Reform Phase 2 IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 (Amendments)
+4. Standards, interpretations and amendments to published International Financial Reporting Standards (continued)

+• Interest Rate Benchmark Reform - Phase 2 - IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 (Amendments)

 In August 2020, the IASB published Interest Rate Benchmark Reform - Phase 2, Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16, completing its work in response to IBOR reform.
 The amendments provide temporary reliefs which address the financial reporting effects when an interbank offered rate (IBOR) is replaced with an alternative nearly risk-free interest rate (RFR).
 In particular, the amendments provide for a practical expedient when accounting for changes in the basis for determining the contractual cash flows of financial assets and liabilities, to require the effective interest rate to be adjusted, equivalent to a movement in a market rate of interest.
 Also, the amendments introduce reliefs from discontinuing hedge relationships including a temporary relief from having to meet the separately identifiable requirement when an RFR instrument is designated as a hedge of a risk component.
 Furthermore, the amendments to IFRS 4 are designed to allow insurers who are still applying IAS 39 to obtain the same reliefs as those provided by the amendments made to IFRS 9.
-There are also amendments to IFRS 7 Financial Instruments: Disclosures to enable users of financial statements to understand the effect of interest rate benchmark reform on an entity's financial instruments and risk management strategy.
+There are also amendments to IFRS 7 Financial Instruments and risk management strategy.
 The amendments are effective for annual periods beginning on or after 1 January 2021 with earlier application permitted.
 While application is retrospective, an entity is not required to restate prior periods.
 Management is currently in process of assessing the impact from these amendments.